-In addition to helping stroke patients on the road to recovery, Reiki might also be helpful toward preventing strokes among people who are at high risk for developing blood clots.
+In addition to helping stroke patients recover, Reiki may also be helpful in preventing strokes among people who are at high risk for developing blood clots.
 According to the CDC, the blood clots that cause strokes are more likely to occur among patients with heart disease, high cholesterol or diabetes.
-Because Reiki promotes the body's own ability to heal itself through the relaxation response, it may potentially aid in the treatment of some of the conditions that can lead to a stroke.
-Furthermore, since high blood pressure is another known contributor to the development of strokes, Reiki may also work toward helping to prevent this condition by reducing stress levels which may also help toward lowering a client's blood pressure.
-Reiki works as a complementary therapy to support your physician's medical and wellness plan.
-Whether a stroke patient is at home or in a medical facility for recovery, they can receive and experience the benefits of regular Reiki sessions.
+Because Reiki promotes the body's own ability to heal itself, it may aid in the treatment of some of the conditions that can lead to a stroke.
+Furthermore, since high blood pressure is another known contributor to the development of strokes, Reiki may also help prevent this condition by reducing stress levels and lowering a client's blood pressure.